rossbearman/eloquent-calamari/README.md

 php artisan sqids:check
 ```

-This command will list all the models that have successfully been registered in the config and whether or not the class string can be resolve to a class in the application.
+This will list all the models that have successfully been registered in the config and whether the class string can be resolved to a class in your application.

 ### Setting minimum Sqid lengths